Numerical calculation of the $k$-space second Chern number in four dimensions: Abstract

 \section{Abstract}

-We propose an efficient numerical method to compute the $k$-space second Chern number in four-dimensional (4D) topological systems.
-Our approach employs an adaptive mesh refinement scheme to evaluate the Brillouin-zone integral, which automatically increases the grid density in regions where the Berry curvature is sharply peaked.
+We propose a method to numerically calculate the $k$-space second Chern number in four-dimensional (4D) topological systems.
+We employ an adaptive mesh refinement method to evaluate the Brillouin-zone integral, which automatically increases the grid density in regions where the Berry curvature is sharply peaked.
 We compare our method with the 4D lattice-gauge extension of the Fukui-Hatsugai-Suzuki method and a direct uniform grid integration scheme.
-Compared with these approaches, our method (i) achieves the same accuracy with substantially fewer diagonalizations, and thus runs faster; (ii) requires minimal memory to execute, enabling calculations for larger systems; and (iii) remains accurate even near topological phase transitions where conventional methods often face challenges.
-These results demonstrate that the adaptive subdivision strategy is a practical and powerful tool for calculating the $k$-space second Chern number.
+Compared with these approaches, our method (i) achieves the same accuracy with substantially fewer diagonalizations, and is more computationally efficient; (ii) requires minimal memory to execute, enabling calculations for larger systems; and (iii) remains accurate even near topological phase transitions where conventional methods often face challenges.
+These results demonstrate that the adaptive mesh refinement method is a powerful tool for calculating the $k$-space second Chern number.